Royal Rumble (2014): Background

-The 2014 Royal Rumble was held at the Consol Energy Center.
+The 27th annual Royal Rumble event was held at the Consol Energy Center in Pittsburgh, Pennsylvania.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2014 event was the 27th event in the Royal Rumble chronology and was scheduled to be held on January 26, 2014, at the Consol Energy Center in Pittsburgh, Pennsylvania, which opened in August 2010 replacing the former Mellon Arena, making the first WWE pay-per-view held in this venue, although the arena was originally going to host the 2012 Survivor Series.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.

+The 27th Royal Rumble event was scheduled to be held on January 26, 2014, at the Consol Energy Center in Pittsburgh, Pennsylvania.
+The venue opened in August 2010, replacing the former Mellon Arena, which made this the first WWE pay-per-view event held in this venue, although the arena was originally going to host the 2012 Survivor Series.
 On the final episode of Raw before the Royal Rumble event, Batista returned to WWE after an absence of nearly four years, and the Royal Rumble match was scheduled to be his first return match.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania Main Event.
-For 2014, the winner received a match for the WWE World Heavyweight Championship at WrestleMania XXX.
-It was the first Royal Rumble since the 2002 event to only feature one world championship, as the WWE Championship and World Heavyweight Championship were unified as the WWE World Heavyweight Championship at TLC: Tables, Ladders & Chairs in December 2013.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
+Since 2003, there had been two eligible championships for the winner to challenge for at WrestleMania, but for 2014, there was only one eligible championship to challenge for at WrestleMania XXX, which was the WWE World Heavyweight Championship.
+This made this the first Royal Rumble since the 2002 event to only feature one world championship.
+This came as a result of the previous World Heavyweight Championship being unified with the WWE Championship at TLC: Tables, Ladders & Chairs the previous month; the World Heavyweight Championship was retired while the WWE Championship became the WWE World Heavyweight Championship.